 We have worked with small 8 person shops that want to communicate with their distributors up to Fortune 500 companies that sell world wide.

 Many companies already have marketing materials, websites or the full brand experience.
-If you don't have any of these things perhaps the following 10 Points will help you start thinking about your new website & how you want to position yourself in your space.
+If you don't have any of these things perhaps the following 9 Points will help you start thinking about your new website & how you want to position yourself in your space.

-When you begin your website development process you need to know who your audience is: Are they existing customers, new customers, or people seeking valuable information/ Think of the visitor's perspective.
-If you gear the site towards your audience it will be successful.
+When you begin your website development process you need to know who your audience is: Are they existing customers, new customers, or people seeking valuable information?
+Think of the visitor's perspective.
+If you gear the site towards your audience, it will be successful.

-What is the purpose or goal of your site?
+- What is the purpose or goal of your site?

-What do you like or hate about your competitor's sites?
+- What do you like or hate about your competitor's sites?

 Reviewing what the competition is doing online is a good start to the design process.
 You don't want to make the same mistakes they're making.
 You could also review company sites that do similar work outside of your field.
 Say you create stone countertops using CNC machines.
 Perhaps you could check out sites of Contractors or plastic CNC machine fabricators.

-What will your site look like?
+- What will your site look like?

 This is the theme or look & feel of your site.
 Evolve Solutions will help you with this, but you should know if you want to follow your existing advertising or create a site that departs from outdated marketing materials.
 We can help you with new materials that follow a new overall brand experience.
 All collateral material should present the same message & image.
-You will want to get with your printer or graphic artist to retrieve all high resolution imagery before we start building your website.
-The images may include a logo or photos of people or products.
+You will want to get in touch with your printer or graphic artist to retrieve all high resolution imagery before we start building your website.
+The images could include a logo or photos of people or products.

-Who will write the content & how often will it be updated?
+- Who will write the content & how often will it be updated?

 Copywriting is often overlooked when creating a new website.
 Pretty pictures can convey who you are, but copy is extremely important.
 Content is what people search for.
 Only 20% of site visitors come to your site from other than search engines.
 You are the one that knows your business & company the best, so beginning this process now is very beneficial.
 You can start by creating an outline around the themes you want to promote.